lvgl/lvgl/docs/widgets/core/btnmatrix.md

 ## Overview

-The Button Matrix objects can display multiple buttons in rows and columns.

-The Button matrix object is very light weighted because the buttons are not created just virtually drawn on the fly.
-This way, 1 button use only 8 extra bytes instead of the ~100-150 byte size of a normal [Button](/widgets/core/btn) object and other ~100 byte for the size of the [Label](/widgets/core/label) object.
+The Button Matrix object is a lightweight way to display multiple buttons in rows and columns.
+Lightweight because the buttons are not actually created but just virtually drawn on the fly.
+This way, one button use only eight extra bytes of memory instead of the ~100-150 bytes a normal [Button](/widgets/core/btn) object plus the 100 or so bytes for the the [Label](/widgets/core/label) object.

-The Button matrix is added to the deafult group (if it is set).
-Besides the Button matrix is an editable object to allow selecting and clicing the buttons with encoder navigation too.
+The Button matrix is added to the default group (if one is set).
+Besides the Button matrix is an editable object to allow selecting and clicking the buttons with encoder navigation too.

 ## Parts and Styles
-- `LV_PART_MAIN` The bacground of the button matrix.
-It uses the typical background style properties. `pad_row` and `pad_column` sets the space between the buttons.
+- `LV_PART_MAIN` The background of the button matrix, uses the typical background style properties. `pad_row` and `pad_column` sets the space between the buttons.
-- `LV_PART_ITEMS` The buttons and they all use the text and typical background style properties expect translations and transformations.
+- `LV_PART_ITEMS` The buttons all use the text and typical background style properties except translations and transformations.

 ## Usage